AXLearn: Modular, Hardware-Agnostic Large Model Training: Runtime

+\parab{Failure recovery.} Efficient recovery is critical to ensure high hardware utilization and goodput.
+Large-scale training usually involves multiple data-parallel replicas with replicated weights.
+Upon a failure of a data-parallel replica, the checkpoint can be restored directly from a healthy replica and broadcasted through the fast interconnect to all other healthy or newly provisioned replicas.
+Applying a similar strategy, persistent compilation caches can be configured to eliminate any startup compilation time, as compilation artifacts can be entirely reused across restarts of the same model.
 Finally, \sys builds on native Kubernetes features to support slice-level hot-swap.
 In this case, the \sys scheduler over-provisions spare replicas within the same cluster, allowing failed nodes in an ongoing training job to be rapidly substituted with healthy nodes.
-In the meantime, the over-provisioned hardware can still run low-priority jobs to reduce resource waste, or be sent for inspection and repair.
+Meanwhile, the over-provisioned hardware can still run low-priority jobs to reduce resource waste, or be sent for inspection and repair.

-Combining the above strategies allows us to reduce the restart time of a 32,768 chip job from hours to less than ten minutes.